dtinth/tagged-hypertext/README.md

 The `tagged-hypertext` package provides the `html` function that can be used as a template tag to safely generate HTML code.

+This library is lightweight (2 KB) and only performs string escaping and concatenation (no virtual DOM stuff involved).
+[There is 100% test coverage and looking at the tests is the best way to learn how to use this library.](./src/html.test.ts)

 ## Example

 ```ts